 First Misdemeanor DUI Offense

 At a DUI checkpoint, a motorist can display signs of intoxication.
 On further testing, he or she is found to be driving with a blood alcohol concentration beyond the legal limit.
-If it is your first time to drive intoxicated, you will be charged as a first time offender.
+If it is your first time driving intoxicated, you will be charged as a first time offender.
 The misdemeanor charges brought against you may lead to a conviction that carries the following penalties:

 - Informal or summary probation lasting between three and five years